fastify/fastify-multipart/README.md

 ## Parse all fields and assign them to the body

 This allows you to parse all fields automatically and assign them to the `request.body`.
-By default files are accumulated in memory (Be careful!) to buffer objects.
+By default, files are accumulated in memory (Be careful!) to buffer objects.
 Uncaught errors are [handled](https://github.com/fastify/fastify/blob/main/docs/Reference/Hooks.md#manage-errors-from-a-hook) by Fastify.

 ```js
 fastify.register(require('@fastify/multipart'), { attachFieldsToBody: true })